DSCI-310-2025/dsci-310-group-7-data-dudes/README.md

 We use this data to predict an individual's age group as Youth (Under 21) or Adult (21 & Over) based on their history of reported substance use.

+We created and ran three different models using a train/test split on our data.
+All three models were unable to completely correctly classify youth vs. adult due to some limitations with our dataset, mostly a limited sample size and imbalance in how data was categorized.

 ## How To Run:

 Use the following steps to reproduce the analysis in a containerized environment: